How to Choose a Prize Home Lottery: A Buyer's Checklist

 All legal lottery operators must register with the ACNC.
 You can check any charity at acnc.gov.au.

+This takes two minutes.
+Search by name and confirm their lottery status is current.
 Red flag: Avoid any lottery you can't verify through ACNC.

 ✅ 2.
 Check the Prize Value vs Total Ticket Revenue